 But let’s be real, because that’s not the logic behind those unwarranted pieces of advice…if you were to ask the person giving it “can you explain to me why changing my diet will stop me getting spots?” we’re pretty damn confident that they’re not going to reply with “because if you were to introduce a particular few foods into your diet your body would be able to balance your androgen hormones which would, in turn, cause the production of spot-causing sebum to stop”

 We all already know that a healthy diet is important, and what we eat does certainly have an impact on the hormone levels in our system.
 But a broad “eat more healthily” statement isn’t exactly useful advice.
 To change our diets enough to bring about a significant enough change in hormones so as to stop future breakouts is possible, but it does require a significant change.

-We’ve developed a solution for tackling the root cause of acne and the ingredients are all naturally derived.
+We’ve developed a solution for tackling acne causes at their root and the ingredients are all naturally derived.
 To get the same amount of active ingredients every day from your diet you would need to eat: